The idea of “affiliate marketing” as we know it today was created in 1989 by a man named William J. Tobin.

 Your earnings are not dependent on tiers and levels of people coming into the business under your umbrella.

-Affiliate marketing, simply put is just a “sales on commission” type of job, only it’s done online rather in the “offline world”.
+Affiliate marketing is simply a “sales on commission” type of job (only it’s done online rather than “offline”).

 So Why Does Affiliate Marketing Have A Negative Reputation?